angusm73/rest-api-client-php/README.md

-## DEPRECATED: This library and the REST API v1 has been deprecated.
-More information at https://hs.smsglobal.com/services-update
+## Updated by Angus to Rest API v2

 SMSGlobal Class Library for PHP
 ===============================